PulseRain/coremark/GRV3000D/README.md

 And setup the COM port for LOAD and RUN in core_portme.mak.

-Please also install pyserial under Cygwin pip3 install pyserial
+Please also install pyserial under Cygwin: pip3 install pyserial

 # Clean